Wallop (album)

-Wallop is the eighth studio album by American dance-punk group !!!, released on August 30, 2019, on Warp Records.
+Wallop is the eighth studio album by American dance-punk group !!!.
+It was released on August 30, 2019, by Warp Records.
 It was recorded primarily in Brooklyn at frontman Nic Offer's apartment.
-It features vocal contributions by Meah Pace of !!!, Cameron Mesirow, Angus Andrew of Liars and Maria Uzor of Sink Ya Teeth.
+It features vocal contributions by Meah Pace, Cameron Mesirow, Angus Andrew of Liars and Maria Uzor of Sink Ya Teeth.

 Release

 The double A-side single "UR Paranoid" / "Off the Grid" was released on May 30, 2019.
 Wallop was announced on June 19, 2019, alongside the release of "Serbia Drums" as a single.
 "This Is the Door" was released as a single on August 6, 2019.
 "Couldn't Have Known" was released as the album's final single on August 27, 2019.

 Reception

 Zahraa Hmood of Exclaim! gave the album a positive review, writing, "Occasionally on Wallop, !!! sound either too world-weary or too committed to being incendiary to relay ideas relevant to listeners.
 But at their best, the band maintain their convictions about privilege, power and culture and present them as defiant, monumental tracks."